Sweden prepares biggest reform ever in forensic psychiatry as state takeover is investigated

 The acute shortage of space at forensic psychiatric clinics in Sweden has been ongoing for many years.
-Nationwide, occupancy is often above 100 percent; according to the most recent situation report, it was 109 percent, says Forssmed.
+Nationally, occupancy is often above 100 percent; according to the latest situation report, it was 109 percent, says Forssmed.

-There are several problems, but a recurring problem is very heavy occupancy.
 This leads to consequential problems, such as people who should be admitted not being able to come in.
-Some are allowed to remain in the detention centre, some simply walk around the city.
+Some are left in detention, some simply walk around town.
 And that is a security problem.

 Affects mainstream psychiatry

 It is also difficult to maintain proper security when occupancy is so high, he says.
-In addition, there are crowding effects for regular psychiatry.
+In addition, there are spillover effects for general psychiatry.

 Some people who are sentenced to forensic psychiatric care take up places that should be for people in regular psychiatry, says Forssmed.

-Furthermore, the current system, where the regions are responsible for forensic psychiatry, results in inequality in care across the country.
-The government has previously tasked the National Board of Health and Welfare with developing forensic psychiatry, and has provided funds to regions and municipalities to work more with discharges to free up places.
+The government has previously commissioned the National Board of Health and Welfare to develop forensic psychiatry, and has provided funds to regions and municipalities to work more with discharges to free up places.

 But that hasn't been enough, and now we are preparing for the biggest reform ever in forensic psychiatry, says Jakob Forssmed.